aaryan4985/Alexithymia/README.md

-# Alexi Vale - Light Novel RAG System 📚
+# Alexithymia - Light Novel RAG System 📚

 Alexi Vale is a Retrieval-Augmented Generation (RAG) system built with **LlamaIndex** and **Groq** that acts as a highly analytical, precise, and emotionally restrained literary analyst.